 Senatobia library has two DVD collections available.
 DVDs located in the back of the library are for faculty use in the classroom.
 A popular collection of titles, located at the front of the library, can be checked out for a period of two weeks by all NWCC faculty, staff, and students.
 Both, Oxford and DeSoto Center libraries check out DVDs to Northwest faculty only.

-Senatobia has five six-stringed guitars for student check out.
+Senatobia has two six-stringed guitars for student check out.
 The guitar counts as one item towards the five a student is allowed to check out at one time during the semester.
 A guitar may be checked out for a semester if enrolled in Guitar Basics.
 Librarians suggest Guitar Tuna, an app for mobile devices, to tune the guitar once checked out.

 DeSoto, Oxford and Senatobia libraries check out laptops to students.
 The libraries have a “Laptop Use Policy and Agreement” to be signed by the student each time a laptop is checked out. .
 Laptops must be returned to the circulation desk in Oxford and DeSoto and the media lab office in Senatobia.
 No other locations are acceptable.
 Students are responsible for the full replacement cost if a laptop is lost, stolen or damaged.
 Never leave the laptop unattended.
 Students are required to follow NWCC policies regarding computer/internet use and copyright laws.
 These policies are found in the Student Handbook under “Acceptable Use Policy for Computing” and “Student Computing Guidelines.”